web-devkits/wasm2native/CONTRIBUTING.md

 License
 =======
-WAMR uses the same license as LLVM: the `Apache 2.0 license` with the LLVM exception.
+wasm2native uses the same license as LLVM: the `Apache 2.0 license` with the LLVM exception.
 See the LICENSE file for details.
-This license allows you to freely use, modify, distribute and sell your own products based on WAMR.
+This license allows you to freely use, modify, distribute and sell your own products based on wasm2native.
 Any contributions you make will be under the same license.

 Code changes